PSYR3X/telefeed_docs/docs/commands.md

 This command is used for setting up translation for your redirection groups.

 !!!
+Info "Information"
+    <b>SRC:</b> The language code you want to translate from
+    <b>DEST:</b> The language code you want to translate into

+    <b>Refer to Language Code panel for supported languages code</b>

+!!!
 Example "Command"
     /translate SRC DEST {{ redirectionid }} on {{ phonenumber }}
     /translate remove {{ redirectionid }} on {{ phonenumber }}

-!!!
-Info "Command Information"
-    <b>SRC:</b> The language code you want to translate from
-    <b>DEST:</b> The language code you want to translate into

-    <b>Refer to Language Code panel for supported languages code</b>

 !!!
 Example "Command Example"
     <p style="margin-bottom: -13px;">Translate from <b>English</b> to <b>Italian</b> for <b>group1</b> on <b>2759205517</b></p>